 - HFCS is pretty much always genetically modified…if that makes a difference (but so is most white table sugar)

 Studies have shown: Although the corn producers want us to call HFCS “corn sugar” and be not afraid of it, there is much to hesitate about.
 High fructose corn syrup has been demonstrated in studies to cause obesity at greater rates than fat or table sugar, thus linking it to diabetes, high blood pressure and heart disease.
 Corn syrup has also been shown to increase hyperactivity in children.

 Could there be more than seven items on this list?
 Certainly.
 Far more.
-This list of 9 cancer-causing chemicals includes a few more that we try to avoid in my family, but you have to realize that cooking from scratch and avoiding most processed foods (at least without careful and educated label reading) is a must if you want to truly avoid these toxic additives even most of the time.
+But you have to realize that cooking from scratch and avoiding most processed foods (at least without careful and educated label reading) is a must if you want to truly avoid these toxic additives even most of the time.

-Kitchen Stewardship provides the resources you’ll need to get started on a more whole foods lifestyle, including:
+Kitchen Stewardship® provides the resources you’ll need to get started providing your family foods that are healthy for kids and transitioning to a more whole foods lifestyle, including:

 - Baby Steps – where to start!

 - Natural Living resources to cut the toxins out of the environment as well

 - Printable: What to Eat, What to Avoid, How to Compromise